Research

 This paper documents a strong negative effect of formal employment on homicide violence and sheds light on the impact of distant economic shocks on the surge of violence in Mexico.
 To explore the mechanism and guide the empirical strategy, this paper develops a stylized spatial equilibrium model with multiple sectors and regions that can sustain nominal wage differences across and within regions.
 Distant economic shocks are channeled through migrants’ networks to local labor markets.
 Positive shocks increase employment in the formal sector, decrease informality and the probability that a Drug Trade Organization (DTO)

 initiates operations in a given municipality.
 In contrast, negative shocks decrease employment in the formal sector and expand the informal sector.
-The informal sector serves as a buffer during downturns that reduces the number of workers joining illicit labor markets.
-Results suggest that in the absence of migration, violence levels would be higher.
+The informal sector serves as a buffer during downturns, reducing the number of workers joining illicit labor markets.
+Results suggest that violence levels would be higher in the absence of migration.

 Keywords: Violent crime, Formal and informal labor markets, Drug trade organizations